Rise to Success: Career Highlights of Austin Dillon

 How Austin Dillon built a successful career.
 Explore key moments that defined the journey.

-2002: No. 3 Returns
+2002: No. 3 Returns to Major Series

-2008: Rookie of the Year in NASCAR Camping World East Series
+2008: Rookie of the Year

-2009: Failed to qualify at Talladega
+2009: Failed to Qualify at Talladega

 2010: Rookie of the Year

-October 9, 2011: First Sprint Cup Start
+October 9, 2011: First NASCAR Sprint Cup Series Start

-November 4, 2011: Nationwide Series Announcement
+November 4, 2011: Move to Nationwide Series Announced

 2011: NASCAR Camping World Truck Series Champion

-2011: First win of the year and Championship
+2011: First Win of the Year

-In 2011, Austin Dillon won at Nashville Superspeedway and Chicagoland Speedway, and was crowned the 2011 NASCAR Camping World Truck Series Champion.
+In 2011, Dillon scored his first win of the year at Nashville Superspeedway and also won at Chicagoland Speedway, and was crowned the 2011 NASCAR Camping World Truck Series Champion.
 He also won the 2011 CWTS Most Popular Driver Award.

 June 29, 2012: First Nationwide Series Win

-August 2012: Nationwide Series Plans for 2013
+August 2012: Full-Time Nationwide Series for 2013

 August 2012: NASCAR Canadian Tire Series Race